-Macrophages recognize and phagocytize as antigen-presenting cells (APCs), in different ways foreign materials or pathologically modified endogenous proteins, glycoproteins, lipids.
-After these have been (if possible) intracellularly comminuted and processed, they can be presented to other immune cells together with MHC-I or MHC-II complexes.
-These immune cells activated in this way release a different cytokine pattern(TH1 cytokines, Th2 cytokines) depending on the antigen, whereby further inflammatory cells are recruited from the blood stream.
-These in turn now return a signal to the macrophages to destroy the previously phagocyted material.
-In contrast to dendritic cells (DCs), which also present antigens, activated macrophages have only a limited ability to activate naive T cells (i.e. cells that have not yet come into contact with an antigen) (see below on antigen presentation).
+Macrophages recognize and phagocytose as antigen-presenting cells (APCs), in different ways, exogenous materials or also pathologically altered, endogenous proteins, glycoproteins, lipids.
+After these (if possible) have been broken down and processed intracellularly, they can be presented to other immune cells together with MHC-I or MHC-II complexes.
+These immune cells, activated in this way, release a different cytokine pattern(TH1 cytokines, Th2 cytokines) depending on the antigen, recruiting further inflammatory cells from the bloodstream.
+These in turn now signal back to the macrophages to destroy the previously phagocytosed material.
+In contrast to dendritic cells (DCs), which also present antigen, activated macrophages have a limited ability to activate naive T cells (i.e., those that have not yet come into contact with an antigen) (see antigen presentation below).

-Further differentiation pathways for macrophages are on the one hand the "classical" activation pathway leading to the M1-macrophages.
-On the other hand the "alternative" activation pathway leading to the M2-macrophages.
+Differentiation to M1- / M2-macrophages: Further differentiation pathways for macrophages are on the one hand the "classical" activation pathway leading to M1-macrophages.
+On the other hand, the "alternative" activation pathway leading to M2 macrophages.

-M1 macrophages are effector cells of the immune system and express receptors for opsonization(CD16) and/or antigen presentation (HLA-DR) or co-stimulation(CD80, CD86).
-M1 macrophages develop from naive (non-activated) macrophages in bacterial infections by activation with interferon gamma and LPS.
+M1 macrophages: M1 macrophages are effector cells of the immune system and express receptors for opsonization(CD16) and/or antigen presentation (HLA-DR) or costimulation(CD80, CD86).
+M1 macrophages develop from naive (non-activated) macrophages during bacterial infections by activation with interferon gamma and LPS.
 LPS is a glycolipid derived from the cell wall of bacteria.
-M1-macrophages secrete the interleukins IL-1, IL-12, IL-23 and the tumor necrosis factor- alpha.
-M1 macrophages also produce nitrogen (NO) and oxygen radicals.
-Cytotoxic M1 macrophages can also destroy tumor cells (Allavena P et al. 2008).
+M1 macrophages secrete the interleukins IL-1, IL-12, IL-23 and tumor necrosis factor-alpha.
+Furthermore, M1 macrophages produce nitrogen (NO) and oxygen radicals.
+Cytotoxic M1 macrophages can also destroy tumor cells (Allavena P et al 2008).

-M2-macrophages have a preferred immunosuppressive effect.
-M2-macrophages show a distinct phagocytosis ability.
+M2 macrophages: M2 macrophages have a preferential immunosuppressive effect.
+M2 macrophages exhibit a distinct phagocytosis capability.
 However, they are only capable of presenting antigens to a limited extent.
-M2-macrophages promote wound healing and angiogenesis.
-They secrete large amounts of Interleukin 10 (IL-10) and to a lesser extent Interleukin 12 (IL-12).
+M2 macrophages promote wound healing and angiogenesis.
+They secrete large amounts of interleukin 10 (IL-10) and to a lesser extent interleukin-12 (IL-12).
 M1 macrophages synthesize the chemokines CCL2 and CCL18, and express scavenger(CD163) and mannose receptors(CD206 - Goerdt S et al 1999).

-GM-CSF (granulocyte-monocyte-colony stimulating factor), a T-cell cytokine, induces a non-activated macrophage type from precursor cells, also known as GMCSF macrophage.
-In the presence of proinflammatory signals, the CD16+ GM-CSF macrophages are activated to GM1 macrophages.
-GM1-macrophages have only a low ability to phagocytosis.
-GM1 macrophages are not classified as M2 macrophages because they lack the surface proteins characteristic of M2 macrophages such as scavenger(CD163) and mannose(CD206) receptors.
+GM1 macrophages: GM-CSF (granulocyte-monocyte colony-stimulating factor ), a T-cell cytokine, induces a non-activated macrophage type from progenitor cells, also known as GMCSF macrophage.
+In the presence of proinflammatory signals, CD16+ GM-CSF macrophages are activated to form GM1 macrophages.
+GM1 macrophages exhibit little capacity for phagocytosis.
+GM1 macrophages are not classified as M2 macrophages because they lack the surface proteins characteristic of M2 macrophages, such as scavenger(CD163) and mannose(CD206) receptors.
 Little is known about their exact functions.